SurajChoudhary245/CodeAlpha_Data-Redundancy-Removal-System/README.md

-# Cloud-Based Data Validation and Deduplication System
+# Data Redundancy Removal System

 This project implements a cloud-based system to validate and duplicate data using AWS services.